Elfs, trees and quantum walks: Applications

 There is a vast literature on what is called \emph{quantum walk search}, which is the use of quantum walks on graphs to find distinguished or ``marked'' vertices \cite{apers2019unified}.
 The key idea is that in different scenarios quantum walks can have a quadratically improved hitting time as compared to random walks.
 This can be interpreted as a local or graph-theoretic analogue of the quadratic speedup in Grover's quantum search algorithm.
 Despite the long line of progress, many key questions remain unanswered.
 What can we say about the arrival distribution of a quantum walk?
 Can quantum walks always achieve a speedup over random walks?

 Our work sheds new light on these questions.
 On the one hand, we describe a quantum walk search algorithm that retains the same arrival distribution as a random walk.
 This contrasts with former works, where typically nothing could be said about the quantum walk arrival distribution.
-Moreover, the random walk arrival distribution plays a critical role in numerous algorithms, from sampling random spanning trees \cite{broder1989generating} and semi-supervised learning \cite{zhu2003semi} to linear system solving \cite{chung2015solving}.
+We note that the random walk arrival distribution plays a critical role in numerous algorithms, from sampling random spanning trees \cite{broder1989generating} and semi-supervised learning \cite{zhu2003semi} to linear system solving \cite{chung2015solving}.
 Our work opens an avenue towards quantum walk speedups for all of these problems.
+Moreover, as discussed in \cref{sec:stopping-rules}, if we are given appropriate ``stopping probabilities'' as in the local stopping rule, then our quantum walk algorithm can speed up the access time to \emph{any distribution} $\gamma$.
+This complements a recent result on quantum walk speedups over stopping times \cite{bencivenga2020sampling} which assumed access to the target probabilities $\{\gamma_x\}$, rather than the stopping probabilities.\footnote{Both settings are incomparable.
+E.g., when $\gamma$ is the random walk arrival distribution, then the probabilities $\gamma_x$ are typically unknown but the stopping probabilities are trivial ($p_x = 1$ if $x \in M$ and $p_x = 0$ otherwise).}

 On the other hand, we make progress on the question whether quantum walks can always achieve a quantum speedup over the random walk hitting time.
 If we have upper bounds $\hat\HT_s$ and $\hat\EHT_s$ on the hitting time and electric hitting time, respectively, then \cref{thm:QW-elfs} shows how to find a marked element $\eps$-close to the arrival distribution in $\tO(\sqrt{\hat\HT_s}\EHT_s^{3/2}/\eps^2)$ quantum walk steps.
 We also conjectured that there exists a quantum walk algorithm with runtime $\tO(\sqrt{\hat\HT_s \EHT_s}/\poly(\eps))$.
 This is always upper bounded by the hitting time (up to polylog-factors and $\eps$-dependency), and is close to a quadratic speedup when the electric hitting time is small.